(Klik di pikja insait wey to see video for dis lesson)

 def generate_code_to_fetch_hotels(preferences):

-# Generate code to fetch hotel data based on updated preferences
+# Make code to collect hotel data based on updated preferences

 return f"fetch_hotels(preferences={preferences})"